-We are currently out-of-stock on Koi.
-They bred in the spring-time and are ready to ship from late spring until we run out of them.
-We are still taking orders for them, but they will not ship until late Spring 2022.
+We are currently sold out on small Koi.
+They bred in the spring-time and are ready to ship in late spring.
+We're still taking orders for them, but they will not ship until late Spring 2023.
+Medium and large-size are in-stock and ready to ship.

 With many types of aquaponic fish available, you must put some thought into the purpose of the fish you choose.
 In aquaponics, some fish are raised to be eaten, and some are simply just to create a symbiotic relationship with the plants.
 Koi are not considered a good fish for eating, so for those looking to harvest not only plants, but fish as well from your aquaponics system, you might prefer a different fish such as Tilapia, Channel Catfish, Bluegill or a crustacean such as the Redclaw Crayfish or Prawns.
 Those who prefer not to harvest their fish may want to consider Koi.